grafana/agent/docs/sources/static/operation-guide/_index.md

 This guide helps you operate the Grafana Agent.

-## Stability

-The core of Grafana Agent is considered stable and suitable for production use.
-Individual features of Grafana Agent may have stability falling under one of the three categories:

-* Experimental: we are exploring a new use case and would like feedback.
-  Experimental features are subject to frequent breaking changes.
-Experimental features may be removed with no equivalent replacement.
-Experimental features may be hidden behind feature flags.
-Unless removed, experimental features will eventually graduate to beta.

-* Beta: we are working on maturing a specific feature.
-Beta features may be subject to some breaking changes.
-Beta features may be replaced by equivalent functionality that covers that same use case.
-Beta features can be used without a feature flag being set.
-Unless replaced with equivalent functionality, beta features will eventually graduate to stable.

-* Stable: we believe this functionality is stable, and breaking changes to configuration will be rare and well-documented.
-We will communicate deprecation and removal timeline if a stable feature is chosen to be removed or replaced.
-Stable features can be used without feature flags.

-There is a best-effort attempt to mark features as one of these three in documentation; open an issue if it's not clear what the stability of a specific feature is.

 ## Horizontal Scaling

 There are three options to horizontally scale your deployment of Grafana Agents: